 Q: What advice would you give to current/future WISE mentors—whether they are new to the program, or they have been a mentor for many years?

-A: Push your mentees to Benjamin Kirk 2continually challenge themselves.
+A: Push your mentees to continually challenge themselves.
 The WISE Program is a rare excuse for students to do something completely different, to learn something completely new—like a skill they always wanted to learn, but never had the time to do.
 It is not meant to be a means for students to earn credit for something they’d be doing anyway, so push your students to go outside of their comfort zone for their project.